jburger/ctf-writeups/crikeycon-2018/hacker101/binary.md

 echo 0 | tee /proc/sys/kernel/randomize_va_space
 ```

-While it is unlikely to be a 'real world' situation doing this, it is still instructive to do a simple 'ret'.
+While it is unlikely to be a 'real world' situation doing this, it is still instructive to learn the mechanics of a return.

 ### The 'ret' instruction

 The [ret instruction](http://www.felixcloutier.com/x86/RET.html) expects to take value at the top of the stack (pointed to by the stack pointer), and loads it into the instruction pointer, thus making that value, the next program instruction location.
+This is a simplified explanation - there is naunce in ["near and far"](http://oopweb.com/Assembly/Documents/ArtOfAssembly/Volume/Chapter_6/CH06-5.html#HEADING5-98) returns

 ![Using radare2 debugger in visual mode to show the operation of the AskQuestion function](../../images/r2-ask-question.png)